lentalex627/sitecore-marketplace-table/grid-composer/DEPLOYMENT.md

 1. Navigate to your XM Cloud instance
 2. Go to Marketplace
-3. Find and install "TableForge"
+3. Find and install "Grid Composer"
 4. Grant necessary permissions

 ### 2. Create Test Content

-1. Create a new content item with a TableForge field
+1. Create a new content item with a Grid Composer field
 2. Open the item in Content Editor or Experience Editor
-3. The TableForge interface should load in the field editor
+3. The Grid Composer interface should load in the field editor

 ### 3. Test Functionality